Zard0c/ProjektMAPF/README.md

 # Current Developments
 Issue 1: Get the robots to actually stop at their assigned shelves at the end of the program, rather than any shelf available.
 Most likely solution will be to edit the goal-M.lp file, adding an integrity constraint that disallows any solution in which Robot n is not under Shelf n (with n being an arbitrary but fixed natural number).

-Issue 2: Finding out whether the merged plans are actually the two separate plans for each individual robot, now merged.
-Currently, in part due to Issue 1, this is not obvious.
+Issue 2: Finding out whether the merged plans are actually the two separate plans for each individual robot, now merged, rather than an entirely original plan altogether.
+Currently, in part due to Issue 1, this is not obviously apparent.